Katalin Karikó: Media visibility and memoir

 In April 2021, The New York Times featured her career, which laid the groundwork for mRNA vaccines to fight the COVID-19 pandemic.

 On 10 June 2021, The Daily podcast from The New York Times highlighted Karikó's career, emphasizing the many challenges she had to overcome before her work was recognized.

 In November 2021, the US online publication Glamour named her a Woman of the Year.

 In 2023, two children's books were released about her: Never Give Up: Dr. Kati Karikó and the Race for the Future of Vaccines, by Debbie Dadey and Juliana Oakley, and Kati's Tiny Messengers: Dr. Katalin Karikó and the Battle Against COVID-19, by Megan Hoyt and Vivien Mildenberger.

 Katalin Karikó's autobiography was published by Crown Publishing Group on 10 October 2023, just days after she won the Nobel Prize.
 It is titled Breaking Through: My Life in Science.
 The book became the best-selling non-fiction book in Hungary in 2023, and was awarded the Libri Literary Prize in June 2024 and the ASIMOV Prize in May 2025.
 By this time, her memoir had been translated into 9 languages.

+Karikó's book Breaking Through: My Life in Science has been published in the following editions: